Kyler Murray Puts Tua Tagovailoa on Notice That Heisman Race Is Far from Over

 However, if Tagovailoa screws up, it's no big deal.

 Alabama has won every game this season by at least a 22-point margin, thanks in large part to a defense that ranks third in the nation in points allowed per game.
-In each game this season, you could take one of Tagovailoa's touchdowns, turn it into a pick six instead, and the Crimson Tide still would've won by at least a touchdown.
+In each game this season, you could take one of Tagovailoa's touchdowns, turn it into a pick-six instead, and the Crimson Tide still would've won by at least a touchdown.

-The two times that he did throw an interception, the defense forced a three-and-out and immediately got the ball back.
+The two times that he did throw an interception, the defense forced a three-and-out.
 No harm, no foul.

 That's a nice little safety net for the sophomore.
 It's a lot easier to play with confidence with that type of cushion.